azureleaf/dorm-management-app/README.md

 5. Run seeder with either of these 2:
    - `php artisan db:seed --class=BillingSeeder` To keep existing data
    - `php artisan db:seed` To keep existing data, run all the seeders
-   - `php artisan migrate:fresh --seed` Drop all the existing data
+   - `php artisan migrate:fresh --seed` Drop all the existing data & newly seed

 ### Add vuetify